Repairing Flood Damaged Property

 A structural assessment of the building can be made by:

-• Checking the walls to verify that they are as before - this can normally be done by eye or with a spirit level.
+• Checking the walls: this is to verify that they are as before and can normally be done by eye or with a spirit level

-• Looking for bulging or dislodged sections of the building fabric/structure.
+• Displacement:Look for bulging or dislodged sections of the building fabric/structure

-• Looking for deep scouring which has led to the foundations being exposed.
+• Scouring: Look for deep scouring which has led to the foundations being exposed

-• Checking for any new cracks bigger than 5mm (or 1/4 ") above doors or windows.
+• Cracks: Check for any new cracks bigger than 5mm (or 1/4 ") above doors or windows

-If any of these features are observed, a building professional must be called in to assess the property.
+If any of the above features are observed, a building professional must be called in to assess the property.
 It is important to make regular checks for damage, at least once a day, as it may take a while for some damage to become apparent.

 The British Damage Management Association (BDMA), the certifying authority for practitioners in flood recovery and restoration, warns that incompetent restoration work can lead to health risks and irreparable damage to building structures.
-They recommend using a reputable recovery agent that is experienced in dealing with flood damage and advise on checking their credentials and taking insurers recommendations first.
+They recommend using a reputable recovery agent that is experienced in dealing with flood damage.
+The BDMA advises that credentials should be checked and take the insurers recommendations first.

 Brickwork